mhbower/20210721_git_basics/README.md

 -'git checkout <HASH> <FILE>': restore <FILE> to version in <HASH>
    -if you run 'git checkout <HASH>' without the <FILE>, then you have moved your head.
 You can fix this by running 'git checkout main'

+- git ignores empty folders
+-'use .gitkeep to show a folder that is initially empty and you want to keep it for future use' -